VavrovKamarat/Frinx-docs/FRINX_Machine/Create_Modify_Workflows/create_modify_workflows.md

 ![alt_text](image1.png "image_tooltip")

 The next step is to create the execution logic in python.
-First we create a new file called "add_integer_worker.py" with the following content.
+First we create a new file called "add_integer_worker.py" in the workers directory with the following content.

 ```
 from __future__ import print_function